ayrat555/ayrat555.github.io/_posts/2018-03-25-graphql-subscriptions-using-absinthe.md

 In Absinthe clients subscribe to a topic and when new data comes to this topic, it is sent to client.
 Topics have to be strings.

-My first idea was to somehow normalize input params and create a string from it, that string would be our topic.
+My first idea was to somehow normalize input params and create a string from it; that string would be our topic.
 The downside of this solution is that you'd have to create topics from all combinations of possible filter values and publish to all of them.

-Confused with the problem, I went to Absinthe slack channel and asked about possible solutions.
+Stumped by this problem, I went to Absinthe slack channel and asked about possible solutions.

 The reply I got from one of Absinthe creators - Ben Wilson:

 ![ben-wilson-slack](https://i.imgur.com/BGT4Iny.png)

-By the way, you can check his amazing talk ["Live APIs with GraphQL Subscriptions"](https://www.youtube.com/watch?v=PEckzwggd78) on ElixirConf 2017.
+By the way, you can check out his amazing talk ["Live APIs with GraphQL Subscriptions"](https://www.youtube.com/watch?v=PEckzwggd78) on ElixirConf 2017.

 #### Solution